drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Halogens

-Halogen atoms are able to produce various sorts of interactions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/halogens-872357a3'><i class='fa fa-play' aria-hidden='true'></i></button>Halogen atoms are able to produce various sorts of interactions.
 Directly, they may be implicated in hydrophobic or polar interactions; and indirectly they are able to change the polarity of contiguous atoms or conjugated systems (e.g. atoms of aromatic rings).
 Halogen interactions are observed with many groups (amino, cyano, nitro, imino and other halogen atoms) and also with &pi; systems such as Phe, His, Trp, Tyr.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/Halogen-example4.png){: loading=lazy }